 - Utilizing online Government Document indexes

-Once the item is found in the OPAC, the location indicator will direct the patron to the Government Documents Section of the library, the microform area, the main collection, or connect via URL to the document.
+Once the item is found in the OPAC, the location indicator will direct the patron to the Government Documents Section of the library, the microform area, or the main collection, or to connect via URL to the document.
 All Government Documents, whether print, microform, or electronic format, in the library collection are cataloged.
 When classified according to the Library of Congress Classification System, LC, the item is an integral part of the main collection.
-If the SuDoc number, see sample below, represents the classification, the item can be found in the Government Document section of the library.
+If the SuDoc number (see sample below) represents the classification, the item can be found in the Government Document section of the library.

 - C = Department of Commerce (government department or agency)